skylarjhdownes/Akagi-Bot/README.md

 !yell - Takes any number of arguments.
 Outputs those arguments to all forged channels.

 !ragnarok - Deletes all forged channels.

+!roll - Rolls dice in the XdY+AdB-V-CdD sorta format